HumanSignal/label-studio/docs/source/guide/format.md

 }
 ```

-Completion is an object with five mandatory fields:
+A completion is an object with five mandatory fields:

 - **id** unique id of the labeled region
 - **from_name** name of the tag that was used to label region